chipmuenk/pyfda/INSTALLATION.md

     > pyfdax

-You could also install pyfda with pip under Anaconda but this is *not* recommended.
+It is *not* recommended to install pyfda with pip under Anaconda.
 One potential problem is that conda installs `PyQt5` under the name `pyqt` and pip under the name `pyqt5`:

 - `pip install` **`pyqt5`** installs system wide